XanaduAI/flamingpy/README.md

 ## Contributing to FT-Stack

 We welcome all constructive contributions — simply fork an FT-Stack repository and then make a pull request (PR) containing your contributions.
 All contributors to FT-Stack will be listed as authors on the releases.
-Users who contribute significantly to the code (new plugins, functionalities, etc.) may be listed on the arXiv preprints pertaining to the FT-Stack.
+Users who contribute significantly to the code (new plugins, functionalities, etc.) may be listed on the arXiv preprints on the FT-Stack.

 ## Support

 - **Source Code:** https://github.com/XanaduAI/ft-stack
 - **Issue Tracker:** https://github.com/XanaduAI/ft-stack/issues

-If you are experiencing any type of issue or have found bugs, please let us know by posting them our GitHub issue tracker.
-While we welcome and are committed to respond to all reports, please note FT-Stack is distributed with no guarantee.
+If you are experiencing any type of issue or have found bugs, please let us know by posting them on our GitHub issue tracker.
+While we welcome and are committed to responding to all reports, please note FT-Stack is distributed with no guarantee.

 ## Attribution for authors